 Do power chain braces fix overbites?

 You don’t have to wear power chains to fix overbites.
 In fact, you get another elastic, called rubber bands to correct the overbite.

 It’s used along with brackets and archwire.
-However, you may need to wear spring to solve this problem.
+However, you may need to wear a coil spring to solve this problem.